-And we call them all pesto though it might not be completely accurate.
-But it's still delicious, and if you're a purist, maybe we can call it paste and that's it.
+And we call them all pesto, though it might not be completely accurate.
+But it's still delicious, and if you're a purist, maybe we can call it paste and wing it.

 What is cilantro?

-Fresh cilantro is a green herb similar in looks to parsley.
+Fresh cilantro is a green herb that looks similar to parsley.

 How to make cilantro pesto